Publication history of Dick Grayson: The New 52: Prince of Gotham

 After the Crime Syndicate invade Earth Prime and defeat the Justice League, Nightwing is captured, and his secret identity revealed to the world.
 Following their escape from the Syndicate, Batman and Catwoman decide to rescue him.
 He then is invited by Owlman to help take down the Crime Syndicate, in which he accepts.
-During his captivity, Nightwing is imprisoned in a containment unit built to hold Doomsday, with his heart monitored to set off a bomb should he attempt to escape.
-The alliance of Batman, Lex Luthor, Catwoman, Captain Cold, Bizarro, Sinestro, Black Manta and Black Adam break into the fallen Watchtower in order to free him, but also to sabotage the Syndicate.
+During his captivity, Nightwing is imprisoned in a containment unit, with his heart monitored to set off a bomb should he attempt to escape.
+The alliance of Batman, Lex Luthor, Catwoman, Captain Cold, Bizarro, Sinestro, Black Manta and Black Adam break into the fallen Watchtower to free him, but also to sabotage the Syndicate.
 When they are detected, the bomb is triggered to detonate in minutes.
 Batman tries to free Nightwing, but Luthor, believing there was no time, incapacitates Batman and Catwoman before suffocating Grayson until he dies, and the bomb is deactivated.
 An enraged Batman begins to brutalize Luthor, while Luthor tries to tell him that there may be still time to save Dick.
 Luthor in an uncharacteristically heroic moment injects his heart with a shot of adrenaline successfully reviving Grayson and saving his life as well as the others.
-Cyborg enters having defeated Grid and Grayson joins Batman, Cyborg and Catwoman in freeing the Justice League from the Firestorm Matrix.
+Cyborg enters having defeated Grid and Grayson joins Batman, Cyborg and Catwoman in freeing the Justice League from the Firestorm matrix.
 After the defeat of the Syndicate, Grayson is seen with Batman in the Batcave.
 Batman tells him that he has to send him on the most dangerous mission he could possibly undertake.
 The Nightwing title concludes in April at issue #30, and will be replaced with a new title, Grayson, in July, where after surviving the Murder Machine and the world believing that he is dead with only Batman knowing he survived in the aftermath of the Crime Syndicate's invasion, Dick gives up his life as Nightwing and goes undercover by becoming an agent of Spyral, the secretive counter-intelligence organization that previously helped Batman Incorporated, where the former Batwoman Kathy Kane works.